AnthonySteele/anthonysteele.github.io/CruftyTypeSystems.md

 Sum types with pattern matching like in F#, Swift or Rust would be good too.

+In C# generics, many people have run up against the constraint that they can't accept "any type that knows how to use the `+` operator".
+This is called a [Type Class](https://en.wikipedia.org/wiki/Type_class).

 C# did a better than reasonable job in the initial design, and a better than reasonable job in managing the evolution, but time has passed and thinking has moved on.
 Best practice isn't what it was.